Table of Contents

 How to prevent Acidity?

-- Having less and frequent meals.
+- Having fewer and more frequent meals.

 - Regular walking and other physical activities.